Key takeaways

 Map out career paths from the start

 One of the most cited reasons for high turnover in the multifamily industry is a lack of career growth.
 No one wants to feel stuck at a stagnant job.
 So, make it a priority to promote employees from within.
-Additionally, have regular discussions with staff about their future at your property or company.
+Additionally, regularly discuss their future at your property or company with staff.

 Invest in meaningful professional development

-At any job, the better the training and professional development, the more likely employees are to stick around.
+The better the training and professional development at any job, the more likely employees are to stay.

-It can take several months for a new employee to perform at their full potential.
+It can take several months for a new property manager to perform at their full potential.
 Furthermore, it can take years for an employee to become an expert in multifamily property management.
 So, be patient and prepared to help them connect with the industry.
-This means you should continue training for far longer than just during your designated training period.
+This means you should continue training far longer than during your designated training period.

-Additionally, good property managers know that there’s always more to learn about the industry.
+Good property managers also know there’s always more to learn about the industry.
 Consider incentivizing your employees to continue their education by offering stipends for professional development courses.

 Be open to change